 The treatment options available for colorectal cancer are chemotherapy and radiation.
 Surgical intervention may be warranted as well, such as a partial colectomy where a portion of the colon is removed.
 These patients will likely have colostomies for life, and will need to be taught how to care for their ostomy.

 Unlike prostate exams for prostate cancer and pap smears for cervical cancer, there is no regular screening for lung cancer that everyone who gets a checkup undergoes with some regularity.
 Some individuals are more at risk than others, for example: smokers.
 Higher-risk individuals like smokers may opt to get an annual low-dose CT scan each year to screen for lung cancer.

-The main risk factor for lung cancer is pretty well known-- lung cancer.
+The main risk factor for lung cancer is pretty well known—smoking.
 Other risk factors for lung cancer include secondhand smoke, pollution, and exposure to asbestos.
 Men are at greater risk of getting lung cancer than women.

 The signs and symptoms of lung cancer include a couch, blood-tinged mucus, chest pain, shortness of breath, weight loss, fatigue, and a dull chest percussion.
 When you percuss the chest, you are expecting resonance.
 If you don't hear resonance and you hear a dull sound, that is suspect for a lung tumor.
 Dull sounds usually happen over denser areas, and since the lungs are normally filled with air, that's why you expect to hear resonance.
 If a tumor is on the lung, the lungs' density has increased and so the percussion sound can change.

 If you have ever put your ear against a wall and knocked along the wall to find the stud, this is a similar concept.
 The stud area is denser and has a duller sound.